rackerlabs/rackspace-how-to/content/exchange/microsoft-account-association-issues.md

 8. After you have successfully changed the primary alias, select **Remove** next to the affected email address to remove it from your Microsoft account.

-Once your email address is no longer associated with your Microsoft account, restart your device and open Outlook.
+After your email address is no longer associated with your Microsoft account, restart your device and open Outlook.

-### Additional Information
+### Additional information

-Microsoft also provides detailed instructions on completing the task of changing the primary alias for a Microsoft account in this article [https://support.microsoft.com/en-us/help/11545/microsoft-account-rename-your-personal-account](https://support.microsoft.com/en-us/help/11545/microsoft-account-rename-your-personal-account).
+Microsoft also provides detailed instructions on completing the task of changing the primary alias for a Microsoft account in [Rename your personal account](https://support.microsoft.com/en-us/help/11545/microsoft-account-rename-your-personal-account).

-If you would like to read more information on how Outlook 2016 implements Autodiscover, you can refer to the following Microsoft Article: [https://support.microsoft.com/en-us/help/3211279/outlook-2016-implementation-of-autodiscover](https://support.microsoft.com/en-us/help/3211279/outlook-2016-implementation-of-autodiscover).
+For more information about how Outlook 2016 implements Autodiscover, you can refer to [Outlook 2016 Implementation of Autodiscover](https://support.microsoft.com/en-us/help/3211279/outlook-2016-implementation-of-autodiscover).

-Using this article as a reference, the Microsoft account association is causing Autodiscover to resolve to Step 4.
-In order to connect to the Hosted Exchange server, Autodiscover must resolve to Step 9, where it will be redirected by the Autodiscover CNAME Record in your DNS.
+By using the steps in this article as a reference, the Microsoft account association causes Autodiscover to resolve to Step 4, **Check for O365 as Priority**.
+In order to connect to the Hosted Exchange server, Autodiscover must resolve to Step 9, **Check for Http redirects**, where it is redirected by the Autodiscover CNAME record in your Domain Name System (DNS).